 Some chemicals can be both a hazardous substance and a dangerous good.
 Further, some hazardous substances and dangerous goods are defined as "drugs" or "poisons" under the Drugs, Poisons and Controlled Substances Act 1981 (Vic), and are subject to a permit system.
-Refer to the Poisons Guidelines (49 KB) for further information.
-There are also specific regulatory requirements covering carcinogens and asbestos.
+There are also additional requirements with some chemicals including Carcinogens, Asbestos and Lead.

 Where intermediaries (chemical substances created only for the purpose of later use in the same project or process) or other substances "manufactured" from hazardous substances or dangerous goods are stored, even for short periods, they must be labelled accordingly.

 - Hazardous Substances Guidelines (63 KB) (PDF, 62.5 KB)